 Pros from Night Zookeeper Reviews

-There are a number of advantages parents found about this curriculum.
+There are several advantages parents find in this curriculum.
 These are:

 Cons from Night Zookeeper Reviews

-I love that most of the cons of this program have to do with people who are frustrated they can’t get their money back after auto-renewal.
+I love that most of this program’s cons involve people who are frustrated they can’t get their money back after auto-renewal.

 To me, that says the program is good, BUT if you want to cancel, make sure you do it properly before it takes your money.